Peak: Grays Peak, Front Range

 Once on the ridge I was able to skin all the way to the summit, we topped out around 11am and enjoyed low winds and fairly warm temps.

 After a decent break, the guys started down.
-I took off the skins and clicked in for my first official ski descent off the exact summit of a 14er, good stuff.
+I took off the skins and clicked in for my first official ski descent of a 14er, good stuff.

 The snow was difficult to ski but pleasant and copious otherwise, I skied a few hundred vertical on the west side of the face, then cut across to the east side to milder terrain closer to the ridge we ascended.
 I was fine with seeking out the smallest snow patches at the lowest angles I could find, I was in it for the ski descent but I wasn‘t keen on hitting big pillows with big runouts towards the bottom of the bowl, it was still February after all.